amosmos/laravel-cli-create-user/README.md

 ];
 ```

-This package has support for Laravel's auto package discovery, which will be available from version 5.5 onwards.
+__Note - Laravel 5.5:__ This package has support for Laravel's auto package discovery, which will be available from version 5.5 onwards.

 You can publish the config-file with: